Development

 Any time you want to wipe all the crash storage destinations, remove all the data, and reset the state of the system, run:

-$ make setup
+$ just setup

 Updating release data